Our projects have just started and will be updated. Current work includes:-

 The climate emergency is still pressing

-Although we are witnessing a temporary dip in emissions and environmental damage as side effects of the coronavirus pandemic, the root causes of climate change remain.
+Although there are advances in renewable technologies, the root causes of climate change remain.
 An economic model based upon environmental and social exploitation, overly focused on GDP; systems that circumvent and erode protection of habitats; a rising global population that is dependent on intensive mono-culture and livestock.

 Those most impacted by these things are those least responsible for the above: future generations and the youngest of the present, together with millions of people living in or close to poverty.
 Likewise, those who are deprived a voice, such as indigenous communities and people suffering social marginalisation, are seeing their homes and livelihoods threatened with little power to stop it.